tecz/grid_game/README.md

 ## Documentation

 FastAPI automatically creates documentation which is accessible at http://localhost:8000/docs provided the server is running.
-The FastAPI documentation site can also be used to test the API endpoints.
+The FastAPI documentation site can also be used to access and test the API endpoints.